 Regrettably, I could found any of them near my city.
 I actually never found a lot of film in my area.
 The only film I got was an ILFORD FP4 PLUS, at a local and little camera shop.

 Anyway, I decided to go in town, try out this film.
 It seemed that an event was actually in progress.
 People were parading in small groups.
 Men were dressed in animal skins and shotguns.
-They covered their faces with an artisanal natural paint made of earth.
+They covered their faces with artisanal natural paint made of earth.
 Women, meanwhile, wore pretty white dresses.
 Shortly after, I learned that it was a traditional Sardinian parade, where each tribe came to represent his village.

 I think this kind of event is great when you want to take pictures of people.
-They are happy to parade, and pose without problem in front of the objective.
+They are happy to parade and pose without problem in front of the objective.
 It’s just perfect!

-This series is being produced in conjunction with Hamish Gill's excellent 35mmc.com.
+This series is produced in conjunction with Hamish Gill's excellent 35mmc.com.
 Head on over to read the other half of these stories there.

-EMULSIVE is all about promoting knowledge transfer across the film photography community.
-You can help by contributing your thoughts, work and ideas to inspire others reading these pages: check out the submission guide.
+At the heart of EMULSIVE is the concept of helping promote the transfer of knowledge across the film photography community.
+You can support this goal by contributing your thoughts, work, experiences and ideas to inspire the hundreds of thousands of people who read these pages each month.
+Check out the submission guide here.

-If you like what you're reading you can help this passion project by heading on over to the EMULSIVE Patreon page.
+If you like what you're reading you can also help this personal passion project by heading on over to the EMULSIVE Patreon page and giving as little as a dollar a month.
 There's also print and apparel over at Society 6, currently showcasing over two dozen t-shirt designs and over a dozen unique photographs available for purchase.